 Ulnar Neuropathy refers to a disorder that occurs when the ulnar nerve passes through some form of damage.
 The ulnar nerve travels from the shoulder to the hand and helps move the arms, wrists, and hands.
 The nerve also helps to send sensory information about touch, pain, and temperature.

-What are the Signs and Symptoms of Ulnar Neuropathy?
+What’s the Signs and Symptoms of Ulnar Neuropathy?

 The symptoms of ulnar neuropathy may get worse when activities that stretch or put pressure on the elbow or wrist occur while the signs come on gradually.